gene891212/song-lyrics/English/Someday.md

 'Cause today I choose to say
 I will love again someday
 So I'm not gonna stay
-Paralyed 'cause I'm not by your side
+Paralyzed 'cause I'm not by your side

 Time passes slowly
 Makes me feel lonely